 Breastfeeding is best for your baby.
-If breastfeeding isn’t possible, commercial infant formulas should be used as an alternative until 12 months of age.
+If breastfeeding isn’t possible or you choose not to breast feed, commercial infant formulas should be used as an alternative until 12 months of age.
 Lots of different brands of infant formula are available from your supermarket, chemist or local shops.
 When prepared correctly, they all contain enough nutrients for healthy growth in babies.

 Most infant formula is made by taking cow’s milk and treating it so it is suitable for human babies.
 Formula can come as:

 - a powder, which you make up by adding it to water that you have sterilised by boiling